 Nioxin Hair Regrowth Treatment for men contains a concentration of 5% minoxidil, while Nioxin Hair Regrowth Treatment for women contains a concentration of 2% minoxidil.

 Minoxidil is one of the most well-studied chemical compounds for delaying balding and aiding hair regrowth in both men and women when applied topically to the scalp.
-It’s the active ingredient in the hair treatments sold by many popular brands, such as Rogaine and Keeps.
+It’s the active ingredient in the hair loss products sold by many popular brands, such as Rogaine and Keeps.

 An extensive medical review of minoxidil for hair regrowth concluded that the compound provides “remarkable benefits.”
 It can improve both hair growth and hair density when applied daily over a long enough duration.

 We don’t understand why Nioxin’s hair regrowth treatment for women has a lower concentration of minoxidil.
-As we detailed in our review of Rogaine for Women, medical research has shown a 5% concentration of minoxidil to be as safe and more effective as the lower concentration for female pattern hair loss.
+As we detailed in our review of Rogaine for Women, medical research has shown a 5% concentration of minoxidil to be more effective than the 2% concentration, and just as safe.

 While we do consider Nioxin’s hair regrowth treatments likely to be effective, we wouldn’t recommend them for cost reasons.

-At the time of writing this article, a one-month supply of Nioxin Hair Regrowth Treatment for men (5% minoxidil concentration) costs $34.18 on Amazon.
+At the time of writing this article, a one-month supply of Nioxin Hair Regrowth Treatment for men (5% minoxidil concentration) costs $34.19.

-This means that the price-per-day of Nioxin’s product is $1.14, while the price-per-day of Equate’s equivalent product is $0.22.
+This means that the price-per-day of Nioxin’s product is $1.14, while the price-per-day of the equivalent Kirkland Signature product is $0.32.

-Boswellia serrata gum is sourced from a plant native to Africa, and its active chemical constituents may be effective topical anti-inflammatory agents.
-A clinical trial found that boswellic acids, which are chemical compounds in boswellia serrata, confer anti-inflammatory properties to skin, and may reduce visible signs of skin aging.
+Boswellia serrata gum is derived from a plant native to Africa, and a clinical trial found that boswellic acids, which are chemical compounds in boswellia serrata, confer anti-inflammatory properties to skin, and may reduce visible signs of skin aging.

 While this product contains a number of effective ingredients, it also contains some additives that we recommend avoiding.
-First, this formulation contains three separate preservatives: phenoxyethanol, sodium benzoate, and ethylhexylglycerin.
+This formulation contains three separate preservatives: phenoxyethanol, sodium benzoate, and ethylhexylglycerin.

-A medical review on fragranced consumer products found that they are a risk to consumer health, and found that there is a lack of safety testing data on some of the compounds used to make the fragrances.
+Fragrance is included, and a medical review on fragranced consumer products found that they are a risk to consumer health, and found that there is a lack of safety testing data on some of the compounds used to make fragrance.

 Questionable Clinical Efficacy Claims

-Nioxin, like many skin and hair care brands, claims that many of their products are “clinically proven” to work.
+Nioxin, like many skin and hair care brands, claims that their products are “clinically proven” to work.

-On their System 2 Shampoo Amazon product page, for example, the brand claims that “The kit is clinically proven to reduce by up to 91% hair fall, due to breakage**” and the asterisks are cited by the fact that this information is “based on a survey among 230 US panelists concerned about thinning hair conducted by SIRS, 2016”.
+On their System 2 Shampoo Amazon product page, for example, the brand claims that “The kit is clinically proven to reduce by up to 91% hair fall, due to breakage**” and the asterisk notes that this information is “based on a survey among 230 US panelists concerned about thinning hair conducted by SIRS, 2016”.

 We do not know how the brand gets such a specific percentage of 91% reduction of hair fall from a user survey.
 Are the users tracking how many hair follicles they lose throughout the day?

-Nioxin’s most-reviewed product on Amazon is currently their “System 2 Cleanser Shampoo” which has over 7,000 reviews.
-It has an average rating of 4.7/5, which is relatively impressive.
+Nioxin’s most-reviewed product on Amazon is currently their “System 2 Cleanser Shampoo” which has over 8,000 reviews.
+It has an impressive average rating of 4.7 out of 5 stars.

 “This is the best ever for us a little up in age who find they start shedding like a persian cat...My hair now actually stays on my head instead of on my clothes, my hairbrush is no longer full of hair every time I brush and I love the fresh smell and light tingle in the scalp when this is used with the conditioner.”